-investigated through the mortality steering group and each have No further learning disability related deaths since January 2017 There are currently five SHMI groups and one HSMR groups with significantly high relative risk scores.
-These are being a nominated clinical lead and an associated action plan.
+There are currently five SHMI groups and one HSMR groups with significantly high relative risk scores.
+These are being investigated through the mortality steering group and each have a nominated clinical lead and an associated action plan.
+No further learning disability related deaths since January 2017

-The Trust has an established mortality steering group which meets monthly to review performance and develop specific action plans for any alerting mortality groups identified
+The Trust has an established mortality steering group which meets monthly to review performance and develop specific action plans for any alerting mortality groups identified.